JustGoodUI/dante-astro-theme/src/content/pages/about.md

     src: '/hero.png'
     alt: A person sitting at a desk in front of a computer
 ---
 Hi there!
-I am glad you're 😊
+I am glad you are here 😊

 My friends describe me as someone who embrace the versatility and mutability of life.
 Also a bit rebellious, I am a freedom seeker above all.
 I am not settling for the status quo, and often look for deeper meaning and connections in life.